 Key Takeaways

-Why Connect Your Office Software to Your Comms Tools?
+Why Integrate Your Office Software with Your Comms Tools?

 Think about your team's typical day.
 They're likely spending most of their time in a communication hub like Slack or Microsoft Teams, collaborating on projects and staying in touch.
 Every time they need to book a desk, find a meeting room, or check who’s in the office, they have to stop what they’re doing, open a new tab or app, and completely switch contexts.
 This constant toggling isn't just a minor annoyance; it's a significant drain on focus and efficiency.
 In a hybrid work model, where coordination is everything, these small moments of friction add up and can discourage people from coming into the office at all.